ycy3675001/StanfordCoreNLP-Chinese/README.md

 ## Install Stanford CoreNLP

-Previous standalone Stanford NLP software is being deprecated and suggest using the new and integrated CoreNLP server tool
+Previous standalone Stanford NLP software is being deprecated and suggest using the new and integrated CoreNLP server tool.

-Download CoreNLP 3.9.2 and Unzip it somewhere:
+Download CoreNLP 4.1.0 and Unzip it somewhere:

 (Debian-based Linux and MacOS X)
 ```